-Satisfying the families of patients is an important piece of the puzzle for any homecare business.
+Satisfying the families of patients is an important piece of the puzzle for any senior care agency.

 FirstLight Homecare’s technology allows family members in multiple locations to share information.
 It’s one way Bill McPherson, FirstLight’s director of franchise development, is addressing a growing trend he’s seeing—higher expectations of adult children.
 “Adult decision makers continue to expect more service and quality of care,” McPherson said.
 “Doing it right is the main differentiator.”

 Griswold’s technology features a “family room” that allows clients, loved ones and caregivers to communicate.
 “The technology allows everyone to read messages daily, including health basics,” Griswold Home Care COO Mike Magid said.
 “The caregiver can see what he/she is doing.
 The family can communicate and schedule an appointment.
 They can see what activities the caregiver is performing.
 The caregivers can communicate with the office.”